Spine surgery

 How Surgeons Minimize the Risk of Paralysis

-Modern spine surgery is safer than ever before.
+Modern spine surgery is planned with multiple safeguards.
 At PPSI, our board-certified spine surgeons and interventional specialists use multiple safeguards, including:

-- Advanced Imaging (MRI, CT, Fluoroscopy): Ensures accurate diagnosis and precise planning.
+• Advanced Imaging (MRI, CT, Fluoroscopy): Supports diagnosis and procedure planning.

 It’s also important to compare the risks of surgery to the risks of not having surgery.